 You do not want to be considered part of the electronic age’s noise also known as spam.
 I’ve taken my theory to the streets and asked numerous readers how they feel about being added to mailing list and groups without their permission and over 90% loathe this practice, and they usually ignore the author.
 I know some of you may be thinking, but I’m reaching nearly 10%.
 Yes, this is true, but that doesn’t mean they are purchasing your book or you are winning them over or that they open your emails every time or that you aren’t pushing them to think of your emails as spam.
 You are also creating a sour taste in the mouth of over 90% of the others and word of mouth has a big influence on what books readers purchase.
 Do you really want to turn them off?

+Back to mailing list.
 My various opt-in mailing lists have an extremely high open rate.
-It’s actually three times higher than the industry average.
+It’s three times higher than the industry average.
 Why?
 Well, my lists may not be as large as others’ lists, but the people on my various lists want to be on it and look forward to my emails.
 Okay, maybe that’s a bit much.
 I hope they look forward to them.
 Instead of automatically adding people to your mailing list, send an invitation for them to subscribe.
 It’s going to take longer to build your list this way, but your list will be of higher quality.

 Social media is extremely important.
 It is a part of your web presence, but don’t forget about your mailing lists.